oceanhackweek/ohw26_proj_fishyG/README.md

 we <3 fish

 ## Goals
 To build a model & visualize a map predicting salmon return to several streams in the Strait of Georgia based upon current stream conditions.
+We have focused on 4 rivers: Nanaimo River, Qualicum River, Chemainus River, Cowichan River; and we are focused on the Fall Chinook run.

 ## Datasets
+- Gov of Canada NuSEDS
+- Canadian Hydrological Flow Data
-- Pacific Salmon Explorer
+- Pacific Salmon Stream Temperature

 ## Workflow/Roadmap